Is Soy Sauce Low FODMAP? A Surprisingly Clear Yes

 What this looks like in practice

 For most people on the low-FODMAP diet without a histamine issue, soy sauce is one of the easiest wins.
 It's in a familiar form, it's cheap, it's at every grocery store, and the 2-tablespoon serve is generous enough for normal cooking.
+It's worth a spot on your low-FODMAP grocery list alongside the other pantry staples.

 A weeknight stir-fry pattern that works: garlic-infused oil in the pan, ginger and scallion greens for aromatics, your protein and low-FODMAP vegetables, a splash of tamari or regular soy sauce at the end.
 Skip the jarred stir-fry sauce, which is where the hidden garlic and onion usually live.
-The result tastes like actual food, not diet food.

 Track your symptoms and discover patterns with FODMAP Tracker.
 Includes a database of 1,000+ foods with FODMAP ratings.